Roof Repair Glossary of Terms

 Nail Guide Line

-When a nails is not fully driven in.
+When a nail is not fully driven in.

 Installing a second layer of shingles to avoid shingle cupping.